Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ****
 ```

-Once this is done, you should be able to access the dashboard via your webbrowser.
+Once this is done, you should be able to access the dashboard via your web browser.

 ### Running the installer